crazylab/fake-rest-server/README.md

 ```
 The `PORT` specifies the server port at which it should listen, in this case `3000`.

-`DEFAULT_ROUTES_PATH` specifies the folder path from where it should load the default routes.
-Notice that `DEFAULT_ROUTES_PATH` is a <strong>directory</strong>.
-You can put `JSON` files inside this directory.
-All the files inside this directory will get automatically loaded when `fake-rest-server` starts and will be available for use.
+`DEFAULT_ROUTES_PATH` specifies the folder path from where the server should load the routes that will be available on server start.
+Notice that `DEFAULT_ROUTES_PATH` is a directory.
+All the `.json` files inside this directory will get automatically loaded when `fake-rest-server` starts and will be ready for use.

 Below is a sample `default_routes.json` file.
 ```json
 {
   "routes":[